-The current report estimated fiscal multipliers for Nepal, resorting to the SVAR approach pioneered by Blanchard and Perotti (2002), using social protection expenditure data ranging from 1990 to 2020.
-We found a positive and persistent impact of shocks on social protection spending on GDP: over ten quarters, the accumulated multiplier is statistically significant and larger than 1,5.
-This result means that each additional Nepalese rupee spent on social protection leads, two and a half years after the shock, to an increase in real GDP of 2,62 Nepalese rupee.
+The current report presented estimates of fiscal multipliers for Malawi, resorting to the SVAR approach pioneered by Blanchard and Perotti (2002).
+Using data on social protection expenditure, ranging from 1990 to 2020, it estimated the fiscal multipliers of the expenditure on this component.
+A positive and persistent impact of shocks social protection spending on GDP was found: over twelve quarters, the accumulated multiplier is statistically significant and larger than one and a half.
+This result means that each additional Malawian kwacha spent on social protection leads to an increase in real GDP, three years after the shock, of 1.7 Malawian kwacha.

 The present empirical investigation contributes to the existing research in some dimensions.
 First, it takes forward the extant effort to estimate fiscal multipliers in a more disaggregate way, the importance of which has been maintained by Pereira and Wemans (2013).
-Also, it helps fill the gap in the empirical literature regarding social protection expenditures - which, as Gechert et al. (2018) argued, represent a substantial share of government spending in several countries but has seldom been investigated by the literature on fiscal multipliers.
-The findings reported confirm the need to study fiscal multipliers in a disaggregated way to provide a more precise estimate of the consequences of different policy options.
-These findings also highlight the expansionary potential of social protection expenditure, as they indicate that its accumulated multiplier is positive and persistent.
+Also, it helps filling the gap in this empirical literature regarding social protection expenditures - which, as Gechert et al. (2018) argued, represent a substantial share of government spending in several countries but has seldom been investigated by the literature on fiscal multipliers.
+The findings here reported confirm the need to study fiscal multipliers in a disaggregate way to provide a more precise estimate of the consequences of different policy options.
+In addition, these findings also highlight the expansionary potential of social protection expenditure, as they indicate that its accumulated multiplier is positive and persistent.

-A second dimension of the research contribution for this report is emphasizing the interdependence of several SDGs.
-Improving social protection systems is an end in itself that has a crucial role in fighting poverty and reducing inequality.
-In the specific case of Nepal, the scope for such an improvement is vast, but this interdependence of the SDGs can be taken further.
-Such an improvement in social protection should not be thought of as a disconnected policy from the general development strategy and the prospects of sustaining inclusive growth.
-In fact, the multipliers estimated for the present report suggest that building vigorous social protection systems also has a potential to unleash a virtuous economic dynamic, in which higher expenditure in social protection leads to higher income, employment rates and tax revenues.
-A growth process that reduces inequalities has to be sustained by a social protection system.
+A second dimension of the contribution of the research done for this report is emphasising the interdependence of several SDGs.
+Improving social protection systems are an end in itself and play a crucial part in ending poverty and reducing inequality.
+In the specific case of Malawi, the scope for such an improvement is vast, but this interdependence of the SDGs can be taken further, including through policy linkages (i.e., harmonization).
+Such an improvement in social protection should not be thought of as a policy disconnected from the more general development strategy of the country and the prospects of sustaining inclusive growth.
+In fact, the multipliers estimated for the present report suggest that building more robust social protection systems also has a potential to unleash a virtuous economic dynamic, in which higher expenditure in social protection leads to higher incomes, employment, and tax revenues.
+Besides, a growth process sustained by improvements in the social protection system has a higher likelihood of distributing its fruits more evenly than one that disregards the importance of social protection.